Updated: Mar 17

 The shoulder is a wonderful joint.
 A healthy normal range of movement of the shoulder girdle is exceptional.
 The articulation of the humerus (upper arm) in its socket or fossa, and that articulation with the clavicle (collar bone) and acromion process of the scapular (shoulder blade), enable the many movements of flexion, extension, abduction, adduction, circumduction, protraction and retraction, and internal and external rotation.

-If the ball of the upper arm is not kept centred, abnormal stress is placed on surrounding tissues (muscles, tendons, bursae and ligaments) and may cause gradual injury.
+If the ball of the upper arm is not kept centred, and abnormal stress is placed on surrounding tissues (muscles, tendons, bursae and ligaments); this combined with age related degeneration and other health risk factors, can overtime leave the shoulder prone to a reduction in range of movement, pain and subsequent injury.

 There are many different causes of shoulder pain.
 Repetitive and/or forceful overhead sporting activities, such as swimming or throwing a baseball, may cause pinching of the rotator cuff or biceps tendons.